hunterjackson/docs/source/hazelcast.rst

 2. Topic to table routing via KCQL.
 3. Error policies for handling failures.
 4. Storing as JSON or Avro in Hazelcast via KCQL.
+5. Support for writing to reliable topics and ring buffers via KCQL.

 Prerequisites
 -------------